-Who What 2015 2016 When 2017 2018 2019 Curation Practitioners Lobby management into proper resourcing of selection and appraisal practice and focus on cost-effective digital curation activity Curation Researchers Conduct research into automatic appraisal and selection techniques based on codified value criteria Data Users Content experts to work with technologists to establish value criteria and represent 'designated communities' Managers Incorporate the concept of 'value' into strategic and tactical decision-making Member Organisations Help establish relationships between organisations to facilitate the transfer or 'handoff' of digital assets Policy Makers Establish requirements for digital asset value assessment as part of data management and curation planning Solution Providers Build on existing tools (e.g. file format registries) to provide automated selection & appraisal tools
+Who What 2015 2016 When 2017 2018 2019 Curation Practitioners Lobby management into proper resourcing of selection and appraisal practice and focus on cost-effective digital curation activity Curation Researchers Conduct research into automatic appraisal and selection techniques based on codified value criteria Data Producers/ Users Content experts to work with technologists to establish value criteria and represent 'designated communities'.
+Make choices about the level of certification you need and are willing to pay for Managers Incorporate the concept of 'value' into strategic and tactical decision-making Member Organisations Help establish relationships between organisations to facilitate the transfer or 'handoff' of digital assets Policy Makers Establish requirements for digital asset value assessment as part of data management and curation planning Solution Providers Build on existing tools (e.g. file format registries) to provide automated selection & appraisal tools